brtholomy/hnsw/README.md

 ---

-Take a look at the sample code.
-Note that it currently uses only the simple `SelectNeighbors` routine for maximum clarity.
+Note that our implementation currently uses only the simple `SelectNeighbors` routine for maximum clarity.
 Probably the most important section from the insertion stage is this:

 ```python
 for lc in range(min(topL, layer_i), -1, -1):